hivereact/cm-hexo/README.md

 * Telegram group for Contributors
 * Google+ community.

 That's it!
-I'm lazy to create serious README.md!
+I'm lazy to create serious README.md! ## well actually you just made a useless readme, that no one else would ever see... :p